nikhilmaddirala/carnatic-abc/README.md

 # carnatic-abc
 Tools for working with Carnatic music in ABC notation.

-## Folder Structure
-songs/song_name
-- transcription.cabc: manual transcription of the song in Carnatic ABC notation provided by the user as input.

-## Features
-- Generate ABC notes from cabc notes
--

 ## How to use this
 - Provide your input either as `songs/song_name/input/notes.cabc.abc` or `songs/song_name/input/notes-lyrics.cabc.abc`
     - find a source online and transcribe the song into cabc notation